-Financial liabilities that are not contingent consideration of an acquirer in a business combination, held for trading or designated as at FVTPL, are measured at amortized cost using effective interest method.
+Financial liabilities that are not contingent consideration of an acquirer in a business combination, held for trading or designated as at FVTPL, are initial measured at fair value and subsequently measured at amortized cost using effective interest method.
 The Company's derivative liabilities are measured at FVTPL with changes in fair value recognized in the statements of loss and comprehensive loss.
-The Company has measured loan and borrowings, accounts payable and accrued liabilities at amortized cost.
+The Company has measured loan and borrowings, private financing, accounts payable and accrued liabilities at amortized cost.